-You can follow this complete guide for buying your next car and learn the secret to saving some money on a new car.
+You can follow this complete guide for buying your next car to learn the secret to saving money on a new or used car.

 Starting The Car Buying Process